How Long Do Baby Birds Stay in the Nest and More Nest Facts

 Kenn and Kimberly Kaufman say, “Birds have preferences for the general kind of situation where they’ll build nests, such as in a dense, low shrub or a tall tree, but most are not choosy about the exact species of plant.
 Yellow warblers often nest in willows, Baltimore orioles often in elms, and scarlet tanagers usually in oaks, but all of these birds frequently choose other kinds of trees as well.
 Only a few North American birds are truly specialized in their choice of plants for nest sites.
 One example is curve-billed thrashers in the Southwest, which usually place their nests among the spiny arms of a cholla cactus.”

 Birds also adapt to local conditions.
 Great horned owls traditionally nest in trees, but they alternatively use ground sites, cliffs, saguaro cactus tops or even buildings.
 Notoriously, owls often take over old nests of hawks, crows, herons or squirrels.

 Learn everything you need to know about a cardinal nest.

 Do Male Birds Make Nests?

 Nest construction varies across species.
 Many times, nest building is a collaborative effort.
 But for some species, such as red-winged blackbirds, the males establish territories and leave the nest construction to the females.
 For many wrens and other birds, male bird dads construct several nests within the territory, and females choose mates based partially on these nests.
 The females freshen up the chosen nest before laying their eggs.
-See adorable photos of bird mothers with babies.

 For most bird species, males and females are ultimately both involved in fledging the young.
 Sarah says,“To be successful requires a combination of nest construction, sitting on eggs and bringing food resources back.”